 "But for Rae this year is all about the comeback.
 “I had to dust myself off, pick myself up and channel all of the hardship into my music,” she said."

-With long-time friend David Huff at the production helm she went back into the studio to record a 5 song EP.
-She waited 6 months to release the first single “Love Is Stupid”, a mid-tempo tongue and cheek ballad about having your heartbroken but still believing in love; which can be found on iTunes, Amazon and streaming services like Spotify and iHeart.
+With long-time friend David Huff at the production helm, she went back into the studio to record a 5 song EP.
+Solomon released the first single from the project, “Love Is Stupid,” a mid-tempo tongue and cheek ballad about having your heartbroken but still believing in love; which can be found on iTunes, Amazon and streaming services like Spotify and iHeart.

-The right time for the release of “Love Is Stupid” came on the heels of announcing the launch of an all-female music festival called Zenitheve, set to tour the country in the fall of 2018.
+The right time for the release of “Love Is Stupid” came on the heels of Rae announcing the launch of an all-female music festival she co-founded called Zenitheve, set to tour the country in 2019/2020.

-The release of her single, the upcoming release of her EP and a national tour will make for an exciting year for Rae Solomon, making for a comeback story that you don’t want to miss!
+The release of her latest single “Layover,” the upcoming release of her EP and a national tour will make for an exciting year for Rae Solomon and her music.
+All this making for a comeback story that you don’t want to miss!